Running the tests

 CAF::Process

-• QUATTOR_TEST_LOG_CMD_MISSING=1 reports that a process wanted output but non was set via the set_desired_output
+QUATTOR_TEST_LOG_CMD=1log each command that is run via CAF::ProcessQUATTOR_TEST_LOG_CMD_MISSING=1reports that a process wanted output but non was set via theset_desired_output

 CAF::FileWriter (Editor,Reader)